finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **list_fund_calendar_entries**
 > PagedResourceListOfFundCalendarEntries list_fund_calendar_entries(scope, code, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by, property_keys=property_keys)

-[EXPERIMENTAL] ListFundCalendarEntries: List Fund Calendar Entries.
+[EARLY ACCESS] ListFundCalendarEntries: List Fund Calendar Entries.

 List all the Calendar Entries associated with the Fund.